 Who should you follow!!
 Updated

 So in reality you should not strive to be a follower but a leader.
 That said this post is about who out in the industry should you follow.
-Mind you this is the UPDATED list and there will be more… Continue
+Mind you this is the UPDATED list and there will be more updates coming.
+By follow I mean on twitter, connected to on… Continue

 Added by Dean Da Costa on November 30, 2012 at 3:30pm —